-Close to the well known Passo Falzarego there are different towers of good dolomia; one of these is the sunny Punta Alpini 2380 m., a sharp pinnacle located on the right (North) of the "Grande Strada delle Dolomiti" or SS48, when driving from Cortina in the direction of the Falzarego Pass.
+Close to the well known Passo Falzarego there are different towers of good dolomia; one of these is the sunny Punta Alpini 2380 m., a sharp pinnacle located on the right (North) of the "Grande Strada delle Dolomiti" or SS48, when driving from Cortina in the direction of the Passo Falzarego.

 Punta Alpini lies on the right of the best known Torri del Falzarego (Torre Grande and Torre Piccola), belongs to the Fanis Group and it’s quickly accessible from the Ristoro Strobel m.
 2055 along the road SS48.
 Amongst the peaks belonging to the Falzarego area, Punta Alpini is not a famous destination, but a nice and pleasant route runs on its sunny South ridge, offering an amusing and not sustained climb.